aievey/next.js-official-tutorial-/README.md

 > To avoid the desperation of "what next" in deep dive sessions.

-#Notes
+# Notes

-- For styling: Tailwind in corporation with clsx
+- For styling: Tailwind in corporation with clsx for conditional styling
+-

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.